“Perhaps they were right putting love into books. Perhaps it could not live anywhere else.”

 “Time is an illusion.”

 2017: Ancients of the Earth: Poems of Time explores the tedious, yet compelling, nature of time.
 Its gifts; its harsh realities.
-Fascinating terrain viewed through a poetic lens.
+A complex and enriching terrain when viewed through a poetic lens, the world of time literally invites exploration.

-and give you wings to soar to other dimensions
+while offering wings to soar to other dimensions.

 “A powerfully evocative exploration of humanity and the journey through time that we all share, if not always comfortably.
 Finally, a deeply insightful book of poetry that leads me to myself.” ―Mark David Gerson, The Voice of the Muse